vladigleba/vladigleba.github.io/posts/prophecy/europe.md

 ## Who did Daniel give credit to?

-> Daniel answered and said, *Blessed be the name of God for ever and ever: for wisdom and might are his*: and he changeth the times and the seasons: he removeth kings, and setteth up kings: he giveth wisdom unto the wise, and knowledge to them that know understanding: He revealeth the deep and secret things: he knoweth what is in the darkness, and the light dwelleth with him. *I thank thee, and praise thee, O thou God of my fathers*, who hast given me wisdom and might, and hast made known unto me now what we desired of thee: *for thou hast now made known unto us the king's matter*.
+> Daniel answered and said, *Blessed be the name of God for ever and ever: for wisdom and might are his*: and he changeth the times and the seasons: he removeth kings, and setteth up kings: he giveth wisdom unto the wise, and knowledge to them that know understanding: He revealeth the deep and secret things: he knoweth what is in the darkness, and the light dwelleth with him. *I thank thee, and praise thee, O thou God of my fathers*, who hast given me wisdom and might, and hast made known unto me now what we desired of thee: *for thou hast now made known unto us the king’s matter*.
 {% ct 'Daniel 2:20-23' %}

 God saved their life by revealing the king’s dream and its interpratation, and Daniel gave God all the credit.